IntoTheAbyss490/FilesAndMapScripts/README.md

 As Remapper updates I will do my best to keep the functions from Nootils updated.
 [Latest Update](https://github.com/IntoTheAbyss490/MapScriptsAndFiles/tree/main/Updated%20Nootils/3.1.2)

-All credit goes to the contributors found [here](https://github.com/StormPacer/nootils) **I will be PR-ing everything into the nootils repo, but I will leave the code here aswell(for EOA for me)**
+All credit goes to the contributors found [here](https://github.com/StormPacer/nootils) along with installation instructions.
+**I will be PR-ing everything into the nootils repo, but I will leave the code here aswell(for EOA for me)**

 **How To use The Functions:**